© Crown copyright 2018

 We are working with the devolved administrations on technical notices and we will continue to do so as plans develop.

-This notice provides guidance for UK bus and coach operators on the implications for access to EU markets in the unlikely scenario that the UK leaves the EU in March 2019 with no agreement in place.
+This notice provides guidance for UK bus and coach operators on the implications for access to EU markets in the event that the UK leaves the EU in March 2019 with no agreement in place.

 Before 29 March 2019